github-jimjim/Jomfish-Source-Code/README.md

 - **Version 4.0**:
   - Basic UCI support with default configurations.
-  - Focuses on performance without specialized tuning for threads or overhead.
+  - Focuses on performance without specialized tuning for threads.
   - Can be compiled and used in chess arenas of your choice.
   - Performance improvements compared to previous versions.
   - It has a small improvement of about 150 elo from 3.0 and now it has **2200 elo**